 - Hexacorals can be single animals, or live in groups, sharing body tissues.
 Most hexacorals are anemones, which you will find in rocky pools.

 - Octocorals have eight tentacles.
-New Zealand has 243 species of octocoral.
+New Zealand has over 275 species of octocoral.

 There are three main types of jellyfish: